 - Pedalling in high gear for a long time will stress your knee joints.
 Switch to lower gears whenever you can.

 - If your saddle is too high or too low, stress is placed on the knees.
-Adjust your saddle’s height so you can just straighten your knee with the ball of your foot over the pedal axle at its lowest position.
+Adjust your saddle’s height so you have almost straightened your knee with the ball of your foot over the pedal axle at its lowest position.
 Seek the advice of a professional bike fitter to determine the appropriate height for your saddle.

 General cycling health and safety

 - Let someone know your intended route and what time you think you’ll be back.